Go to main content

 • The integration of centralized longitudinal monitoring platforms, allowing medical teams to track the progress of each patient over several years via secure and interoperable databases, thus strengthening the continuum of care.

-The differentiating assets of the Lausanne CID
+The differentiating strengths of CID Lausanne

-• Cutting-edge technology : latest-generation low-dose scanners and advanced artificial intelligence systems integrated into daily life.
+• Cutting-edge technology : latest generation low-dose scanners and advanced artificial intelligence systems integrated into daily life.

 • Specialized multidisciplinary team : FMH radiologists experienced in thoracic imaging, working closely with pulmonologists, cardiologists and thoracic surgeons in the region.